East Midlands: Television

-Most of Lincolnshire is covered by the BBC Yorkshire and Lincolnshire's Look North and Yorkshire Television's Calendar South, both broadcast from Belmont transmitting station.
-North Nottinghamshire, northeast Derbyshire, the eastern High Peak and northern Derbyshire Dales are covered by BBC Yorkshire's Look North and Yorkshire Television's Calendar North, both broadcast from Emley Moor transmitting station.
-The western area of the High Peak is covered by BBC North West and Granada Television from Winter Hill transmitting station.
+Most of Lincolnshire is covered by the BBC Yorkshire and Lincolnshire's Look North and ITV Yorkshire's Calendar South, both broadcast from Belmont transmitting station.
+North Nottinghamshire, northeast Derbyshire, the eastern High Peak and northern Derbyshire Dales are covered by BBC Yorkshire's Look North and ITV Yorkshire's Calendar North, both broadcast from Emley Moor transmitting station.
+The western area of the High Peak is covered by BBC North West and ITV Granada from Winter Hill transmitting station.

 ITV News Central East covers much of the East Midlands, broadcasting from ITV Central's Birmingham studios.
 Some western parts of the region can receive ITV News Central West.

-Most of Northamptonshire is part of the BBC East and Anglia Television region, which broadcast Look East and Anglia Tonight respectively from Sandy Heath transmitting station.
+Most of Northamptonshire is part of the BBC East and ITV Anglia region, which broadcast Look East and ITV News Anglia respectively from Sandy Heath transmitting station.
 Southern parts of Northamptonshire receive the Thames Valley micro-region of ITV Meridian and South Today.

 Midlands Asian Television, based in Leicester, caters to the area's large South Asian population.